SONAL04KHATRI/NOTED_TRC/README.md

-👋 Hey there,
-Thanks for checking out Noted!

-I built this app because I wanted a simple and elegant way to manage my daily life without the hassle of complex features or distracting interfaces.
-Taskful is my answer to that problem, and I'm excited to share it with you.

-📌 Project Overview
+### **📌 Project Overview**

-Taskful is a personal productivity app I developed using Swift.
-It’s designed to be your all-in-one hub for staying on top of your day, combining a to-do list, reminders, and a schedule into one clean, minimalistic space.
-My goal was to create a tool that helps you stay organized and focused on what matters, without any of the noise.
+**Taskful** is a simple and elegant productivity app developed using Swift.
+It combines essential productivity features—a to-do list, reminders, and a schedule—into one clean and minimalistic interface.
+It is designed to help users stay organized and focused on their daily goals without any distractions.

-✨ Features
+---

+### **✨ Features**

-✅ To-Do List: A straightforward place to jot down, organize, and check off your daily tasks.
+* **✅ To-Do List:** A straightforward place to jot down, organize, and check off daily tasks.

-⏰ Reminders: Set custom alerts for important tasks, so you’ll never forget anything crucial.
+* **⏰ Reminders:** Allows users to set custom alerts for important tasks, ensuring nothing is forgotten.

-📅 Schedule: See all your tasks laid out chronologically, giving you a clear view of your day.
+* **📅 Schedule:** Provides a chronological view of all tasks, giving a clear overview of the day.

-🛠 Technologies Used
+---

+### **🛠 Technologies Used**

-I built Taskful with a modern tech stack to ensure it’s fast and reliable:
+Taskful is built with a modern tech stack to ensure it is fast and reliable:

-Swift: The language I used for the entire app.
+* **Swift:** The primary programming language used for the entire application.

-SwiftUI: I chose this framework to craft a clean, native-feeling user interface.
+* **SwiftUI:** The framework chosen to create a clean, native-feeling user interface.

-Auto Layout: To make sure the app looks great on any iPhone or iPad.
+* **Auto Layout:** Utilized to ensure the app's design is responsive and looks great on all iOS devices.

-UserDefaults or CoreData: For seamless local data storage, so your tasks are always safe and accessible.
+* **UserDefaults or CoreData:** Used for seamless local data storage, allowing users' information to remain safe and accessible.

+---

+### **🏗 Status**

+Core functionalities are in place, and work is ongoing to polish the UI and enhance the user experience.